SMALL CHANGES CAN CREATE BIG THINGS

 Prosperity and profit include financial compensation as well as more intangible benefits such as recognition, fulfillment, and a deep sense of abundance.

-How I accidentally influenced an international negotiation by going off script
+Story time: How I accidentally influenced an international negotiation by going off script

 A while ago, I facilitated a course about a topic I felt passionate about.
 During one of the sessions, I felt prompted to deviate off script and briefly talk about how to approach unsolvable problems.